I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 I had to say something to change her mind.
-Maybe blackmail would work.
 “But I noticed something in the parking lot,” I said.

 “And what did you see?”

-I came close to spilling the beans about her and Ms. Bates, but I couldn’t bring myself to do it.
+I came close to spilling the beans about her and Ms. Bates.
+But I couldn’t bring myself to do it.
 It was my first attempt at blackmail.
-Besides, blackmailing a teacher would’ve lowered my morale, and I was already below the dirt.
+Besides, blackmailing a teacher would’ve lowered my morale.
+I was already below the dirt.
 All I wanted was her pity.

 “Him selling the copies,” I said.

-“I should’ve never bought them, but I wanted to cheer up my Mom, who’s very sick.”
+“I should’ve never bought them.
+But I wanted to cheer up my Mom.
+She’s very sick.”

 “What does she have?”

-I had to think of something, anything, the first disease that came to mind.
-What was the first one I could think of?
+I had to think of something, anything.
+What was the first disease that came to mind?

 “Ebola.
 How odd.
 Was she in the Congo?”